 4.3 Unlawful imprisonment – ARS 13-1303

-Unlike this statute, people violate ARS 13-2916 without taking any type of physical act or stance against another person.
+Unlike this statute, people violate ARS 13-2916 without taking any physical act or stance against another person.
 The law focuses solely on a person’s communications.

 Legal References: